legend-exp/remage/docs/manual/extend.md

 manager.Run();
 ```

-This means after `manager.Run()` you can add more custom C++ code that you wish
+This means after {cpp:func}`RMGManager::Run` you can add more custom C++ code
-to be run after finishing the simulation.
-For some examples check the examples
+that you wish to be run after finishing the simulation.
+For some examples check
-folder.
+the examples folder.